cscherrer/InformativePrior/blog/2021/01-28-measure-theory.md

 +++
-title = "Measure Theory for Probabilistic Modeling" hascode = true rss = "Modern probabilistic modeling puts strong demands on the interface and implementation of libraries for probability distributions.
-MeasureTheory.jl is an effort to address limitations of existing libraries.
-In this post, we'll motivate the need for a new library and give an overview of the approach and its benefits."
+title = "Measure Theory for Probabilistic Modeling" hascode = true

 +++
 @def date = Date(2021,1,29)
 @def rss_pubdate = Date(2021,1,29)
 @def tags=["julia","probprog"]
+@def rss = "Modern probabilistic modeling puts strong demands on the interface and implementation of libraries for probability distributions.
+MeasureTheory.jl is an effort to address limitations of existing libraries.
+In this post, we'll motivate the need for a new library and give an overview of the approach and its benefits."
 # {{ title }}
 _January 29, 2021_

-_{{ rss }}_
+_Modern probabilistic modeling puts strong demands on the interface and implementation of libraries for probability distributions.
+MeasureTheory.jl is an effort to address limitations of existing libraries.
+In this post, we'll motivate the need for a new library and give an overview of the approach and its benefits._

 **Contents**